gears and cogs on bluish background

 In baseball, it is the lead-off batter’s job to get on base and get the team going.
 This player sets the foundation for scoring runs.
 In construction, job costing is what every contractor needs to simply stay in the game.

 Unfortunately, not all accounting systems offer contractors the job cost reports needed to succeed.
 Some systems claim to provide job costing, but without the detailed tracking of job costs, they simply cannot produce the reports that contractors need.
-In contrast, job cost accounting systems track job costs in great detail (by job, phase, activity or cost code) so that an infinite number of job cost reports are possible.
+In contrast, job cost accounting systems track job costs in great detail (by job, phase, activity, or cost code) so that an infinite number of job cost reports are possible.

 Job Costing Takes Your Game to a New Level

-No matter how job cost reporting is used, or how extensively, it is bound to have a positive impact on a construction company’s bottom line.
+No matter how job cost reporting is used or how extensively, it is bound to have a positive impact on a construction company’s bottom line.
 Consider the following comparison of three excavating contractors with the same annual revenue ($20 million) and company size (seventy-five employees).

 John’s Excavating, having recently upgraded to a construction-specific accounting system, is using job cost reporting at a basic level to monitor actual job costs compared to estimated costs.
-They track labor, material and subcontractor costs and printout a standard job cost report in order to see total costs by job.
+They track labor, material, and subcontractor costs and print out a standard job cost report in order to see total costs by job.
 With each passing week, John can identify the jobs that are making money as well as those that are not.
 He no longer operates in the dark, waiting until all the bills have been submitted and money collected to discover if the job has made money.

 Bob’s Excavating takes an even more aggressive approach to job costing.
-In order to see how each crew is progressing from a production standpoint as a job unfolds, and to help forecast their costs on a daily/weekly basis, Bob relies on production reports created through his job cost accounting system.
-He simply enters quantities completed along with labor hours, and the software automatically calculates quantities completed per man hour (e.g., 10 square feet (SF)/hour) or how much it is costing per unit of measure (e.g., $2/SF).
+In order to see how each crew is progressing from a production standpoint as a job unfolds and to help forecast their costs on a daily/weekly basis, Bob relies on production reports created through his job cost accounting system.
+He simply enters quantities completed along with labor hours, and the software automatically calculates quantities completed per man hour (e.g., 10 square feet (SF)/hour) or how much it costs per unit of measure (e.g., $2/SF).
 Why is this important to Bob?
 Production reporting gives him more detailed information for forecasting total job costs and calculating percent-complete.
 Better yet, he has access to accurate historical data, which will allow him to bid more precisely on future jobs.

 The Big Bat: Job Cost Reporting